 Secondly, working with a third party expert allows for faster deployment because:

-most off-the-shelf solutions are low-code, plug-and-play building blocks, easy to deploy;
+most off-the-shelf embedded analytics solutions are low-code, plug-and-play building blocks, easy to deploy;

-they have experience with the roll-out of different analytical solutions;
+they have experience with the roll-out of different embedded analytics solutions;

 it minimizes delays that too often occur with development projects;